 Designed to blur the lines between the retail, commercial and leisure zones of Chadstone’s high-end fashion shopping precinct with the newly opened Hotel Chadstone Melbourne, MGallery by Sofitel, The Link transforms part of a multi-level car park into a cathedral-like promenade for shoppers and hotel guests.

-The designing architect’s vision was to complement Chadstone Shopping Centre’s existing vaulted glass roof with an iconic structure made created with glulam timber arches, covered with a semi-translucent tensile fabric membrane.
+The designing architect’s vision was to complement Chadstone Shopping Centre’s existing vaulted glass roof with an iconic structure created with glulam timber arches, covered with a semi-translucent tensile fabric membrane.

 A strong design focus was made to the membrane detailing, ensuring all fixings were minimal and discreet, while still offering the strength and flexibility required for installation.
 This task was made more difficult by the multi-planar fixing surfaces each glulam leg provided and the restrictions of fixing to glulam itself.
 The resulting details look light and inconspicuous, fitting in with the language of the rest of the design.

 Having limited site-access was a challenge overcome in the installation phase.
 The structure needed to be integrated into the existing (and operational) premium shopping centre and required being constructed directly on top of several layers of basement.